maximilianorandy/cse15l-lab-reports/lab-report-2-week-1.md

 ![photo Lab 1 #5](https://user-images.githubusercontent.com/66755589/195962596-6cf73b4c-8947-4da0-8b10-2539510715ad.png)

 So now to send it you need to be in your client terminal and to type `scp` and then enter the name of the file you need to transfer which in this case is `WhereAmI.java` .
-Then write your user name again with this at the end `:~/` we type this at the end to tell the computer that we are done with that section and we could even type a different file name to change its name.
+Then write your user name again with this at the end `:~/` we type this at the end to tell the computer that we are done with that section.
 It will then prompt you for your password and once you enter it, the name of the file you transferred will be written there.

 ![scp](https://user-images.githubusercontent.com/66755589/195962697-e4a9ed20-221d-43cf-8bd0-eecc96aeddc5.png)